Liut Brigade: Equipment and Training

 The Brigade, as the police of the trenches, have utilized a variety of equipment from Ukraine and allies especially armored personnel carriers.
 This has included Roshel Senator armored vehicles. and M113 armored carriers.
 In January 2024 the Brigade received BMR M-600 armored personnel in a medical configuration from Spain.
 In June 2025 the BMR M-600 armored personnel was seen deployed in action by the Brigade.

 Elite marksman of the Liut Brigade were trained by the Come Back Alive Foundation.
 The Charity trained 40 men in the use of new optics.
 They also donated Tand helped customize 32 optical and 8 thermal imaging sights, observation optics, rangefinders, weather stations, silencers, and other equipment.

+In 2024, the unit received Oncilla armored vehicles and T-64BV tanks.